 Translate only once and reuse translations 🔗

 If you utilize a multi-platform approach like this, you probably currently have your translation files stored in various formats.
 You might have also wondered how to better manage translations across all of your supported platforms.
-That’s where the Format Conversions and Connected Apps add-ons for Localazy come in handy.
+That’s where the Format Conversions and Connected Projects add-ons for Localazy come in handy.
 They both achieve similar goals but solve different problems.

 Choose Format Conversions to translate two identical files within the same project.
 It’s a perfect choice for simultaneous development of iOS and Android apps, sharing translations between the backend and frontend of your application, and so on.
 You can automate the conversion and make it a part of your workflow easily because the add-on is an integral part of the Localazy CLI tool.

-Connected Apps help localize apps that are similar but don’t necessarily share all texts.
+Connected Projects help localize apps that are similar but don’t necessarily share all texts.
 One example can be a series of mobile games, where most basic texts are identical but depending on the theme or story, there is more variety across apps.
-With Connected Apps, you don’t have to translate each app separately.
-Once you set everything up, the Connected Apps add-on keeps your translations in sync without any extra steps needed, speeds up the translation process by automatically approving matching keys, and allows all apps to tap into one central glossary.
+With Connected Projects, you don’t have to translate each app separately.
+Once you set everything up, the Connected Projects feature keeps your translations in sync without any extra steps needed, speeds up the translation process by automatically approving matching keys, and allows all apps to tap into one central glossary.

 🤖 Make your dev life easier 🔗

 We are aware of the challenges that come with app localization.
 We know that the translation process can be mundane and even frustrating as your app grows.
 For developers who want to keep consistently improving and delivering new features for their users, the opportunity costs that accompany localization are high.

 With Localazy, you can order translations by our Continuous Localization Team to automatically translate and review your app(s) texts to selected languages.
 Choose between human-assisted machine translation, reviews or professional translations, and we will handle everything from there!